Posted on 30th October 2018 by Callum

 Maximum resolution WAV is the quality used in a recording studio environment.
 This is the closest to analogue audio we can currently get to in the digital world.
 Studios often use very high bit rate audio, such as 192 kHz at 32-bit.
 This is because every time you convert the file, it will lose some quality.
 So, the idea here is to start at the highest possible quality to lose as little the time you are down to CD quality at 44.1 kHz at 16-bit.

 FLAC is a form of lossless compression, which maintains the same uncompressed quality yet manages to produce a file that is around 95% of the original size.
 Whilst not seeming a massive saving, once you’re working with say your whole music library the spare gigabytes will add up!
-How does it do then?
+How does it do it then?
 FLAC files use the exact same information that’s in a WAV, but it is repacked in a more efficient way with respects to file size.
 This means you retain the maximum uncompressed quality but shave a bit off the file size.

 But when we need to compress audio and make some significant space savings for online use, there’s currently no other option than to use lossy compression formats.
 They are a range of these such as MP3, MP4, Ogg Vorbis, WMA and AAC.